Zika fever: Epidemiology

 In April 1947, as part of studies sponsored by the Rockefeller Foundation into yellow fever, 6 caged rhesus monkeys were placed in the canopy of the Zika Forest of Uganda.
 On April 18 one of the monkeys (no. 776) developed a fever and blood samples revealed the first known case of Zika fever.
 Population surveys at the time in Uganda found 6.1% of individuals to be seropositive for Zika.
 The first human cases were reported in Nigeria in 1954.
 A few outbreaks have been reported in tropical Africa and some areas in Southeast Asia.
 Until recently there were no documented cases of Zika virus in the Indian subcontinent, however, the first cases were reported in 2017 from Gujarat state and Tamil Nadu, more cases were reported in Rajasthan state involving an outbreak of 153 reported cases and in a pregnant women living in Kerala state.
 A 1954 study assessing blood samples from several people from different states found antibodies to Zika in healthy people in India which could indicate past exposure, though it could also be due to cross-reaction with other flaviviruses.

 By using phylogenetic analysis of Asian strains, it was estimated that Zika virus had moved to Southeast Asia by 1945.
 In 1977–1978, Zika virus infection was described as a cause of fever in Indonesia.
 Before 2007, there were only 13 reported natural infections with Zika virus, all with a mild, self-limited febrile illness.
 As of July 2019, evidence of local transmission from mosquitoes to humans has been reported in a total of 87 countries from four of six WHO Regions; African, Americas, South-East Asia and Western Pacific.

-Since the previous epidemiological update in 2019, Kenya and India have been added to the list of countries with confirmed local Zika virus transmission.